eels/chic-modules/README.md

 - [start.liam.codes](https://github.com/eels/start.liam.codes) A custom new tab screen that attempts to reduce my procrastination

 Know of any cool projects built using `chic-modules`?
 Raise an [issue](https://github.com/eels/chic-modules/issues/new), let me know and I'll add them to the list!

+## Contributing

+Thanks for taking the time to contribute!
+Before you get started, please take a moment to read through our [contributing guide](https://github.com/eels/chic-modules/blob/main/.github/CONTRIBUTING.md).
+The two focus areas for `chic-modules` right now is increasing performance and fixing potential bugs.

+However, all issues and PRs are welcome!

 ## License